drydry/myLaravelEvents/README.md

 There are 3 main 'tabs' (for now it's only buttons) :
   - Upcoming events: events you can book, which means not full and events you don't have already booked.
   - Booked events: events you have booked
-  - Hosted events: events you have hosted
+  - Hosted events: events you host.

 Only upcoming events are displayed and bookable.